 Check out episode 19 with Esther to hear more about breathing to reduce stress.

 Count to 10

-One day I was really stressed.
-I called my mom to ask her what to do with my son because he was driving me absolutely crazy.
+One day I was stressed.
+I called my mom to ask her what to do with my son because he was driving me crazy.

-After I was done venting to her about what her perfect grandson was doing, I asked her “how did you do this?”
+After venting to her about what her perfect grandson was doing, I asked her, “how did you do this?”

-My mom has three girls and as you can imagine, it can get pretty interesting in the house.
+My mom has three girls, and as you can imagine, the house can get pretty interesting.

 When she heard me ask that question, she started to laugh.